 We use independent advisers to help us to monitor the Fund's finances.
 A full actuarial valuation, which is a thorough review of the Fund's financial position, takes place every three years.
-We also obtain annual "snapshot" updates in the interim, and this statement provides you with details of the position as at 31 December 2012.
+The next full valuation is due to take place as at 31 December 2016.
+We also obtain annual "snapshot" updates in the interim, and this statement provides you with details of the position as at 31 December 2015.

-This statement covers both the Church of England Defined Benefits Scheme and the Church of England Pension Builder Scheme(formerly known as the 'Defined Contribution Scheme'):
+This statement covers both the Church of England Defined Benefits Scheme and the Church of England Pension Builder Scheme:

-- In the Defined Benefits Scheme, the level of members' contributions is set out in the Fund Rules and the employers pay the balance required to pay the benefits. - In the Pension Builder Scheme, both employers and members (where appropriate) pay contributions to provide a pension which is subject to discretionary bonuses.
+- In the Defined Benefits Scheme, the level of members' contributions is set out in the Fund Rules and the employers pay the balance required to pay the benefits. - In the Pension Builder Scheme, both employers and members (where appropriate) pay contributions to provide pension which is subject to discretionary bonuses.